KatarinaDraganovCsordas/Simple-projects-JavaScript/Product/README.md

 * product.html: The main HTML file containing the structure of the product page.
 * styles/product.css: The CSS file that styles the page, making it responsive and visually appealing.
 * scripts/product.js: JavaScript file (if further separated) to handle interactions like updating the main image in the gallery when different controls are clicked.

+## Code Highlights
+JavaScript for Image Switching
+In the <script> tag of the HTML file, a JavaScript function is written to handle the gallery image switching functionality.
+This code dynamically updates the src attribute of the productImg element based on the selected button and adds an active class for visual feedback.